Camellia japonica ‘Cheryl Lynn’

-IMPORTANT TO NOTE: Most of the camellia’s roots are located at or just below the soil level.
-And they need air to thrive.
+TO NOTE: Most of the camellia’s roots are located at or just below the soil level.
+And they need air to remain healthy.
 For this reason, camellias DO NOT like to be planted deep.
-Shelton advises planting them just above soil level to allow for settling and not to plant anything underneath them, including bedding plants that may compete with or disturb the root system.
+Shelton advises planting them just above soil level to allow for settling.
+And take care not to plant anything underneath, including bedding plants that may compete with or disturb the root system.

-Feed camellias right after they finish blooming, when they begin their growth spurt.
+Feed your shrubs right after they finish blooming.
 This is also the best time to prune them.
 Camellias bloom on new wood, so waiting any longer to prune risks removing next year’s flowers.

 Camellias provide the home landscaper with a variety of options.
 Following are some of the more typical approaches:

 - Let them grow.
-You can let them grow, in which case many species will become small trees.
-Only problem is that camellias bloom on new growth, so the blossoms tend to be harder to see.
+Leave them alone and many species will grow into small trees.
+The one problem is that since camellias bloom on new growth, blossoms may become too high to see.

 White camellias blooming high up in the tree

 - Take the collector’s approach.
 Train different species side-by-side to stagger periods of bloom and highlight variations in foliage.
-Below, a hedge, composed of both camellias sasanqua and japonica.
+Below, a hedge, composed of both sasanqua and japonica species.

-A tapestry hedge composed of sasanqua and Japanese camellias
+A tapestry hedge composed of sasanqua and japonica species

 - Prune as a specimen.
 Highlight the individual plant by selective pruning.
 This method is especially effective when using a camellia shrub as a marker at a turning point in the garden.
-Two types of pruning are the most common: open or ‘airy’ and tight.
+Two types of pruning are the most common: open (also known as ‘airy’) and tight.

 A camellia pruned as a specimen